Manage Health data on your iPhone, iPad or Apple Watch

 3. Tap your Apple Watch.

-4. Tap Privacy Settings and make sure Fitness Tracking is turned on.
+4. Tap Privacy Settings and turn on Fitness Tracking.

 If you've entered incorrect details while adding health information manually, you can delete the record.